thoni56/tplayer/README.md

 This is a budding project, but it can now find tunes, do trivial filtering and play them.

 To use it you need Node with Electron and Vue.
 Start it with 'npm run electron:serve'.

+To debug it in Visual Studio Code the launch configurations should work, try "Electron: All"